Code-Institute-Submissions/CE-MS2/README.md

 * 1. After my Middle of project call with mentor after launching the project on GitHub live pages, I was unable to navigate through the website through Visual Studio Code Live Server plugin which allowed me to make experimental changes without pushing the code to GitHub.
 I had to change the directory of each html page from 'index.html' to '/CE-MS2/index.html' to allow for navigation on GitHub live pages, which would allow me to test my project on multiple devices.

   2. There are display issues with some questions pulled from the OpenTriviaDB displaying unnecessary characters, see below images (some of the questions contain ascii code which is not parsed on the website.)

+  3. Seem to be an issue with the cardflip game on iPhone 8 devices and earlier, cards display as face up upon clicking the overlay text to start the game.

  ![1.
 Directory issue with VS Code live server plugin](assets/img/.PNG)